-&lt;sup>11 The Meaning and End of Religion: 69.
+&lt;sup>11 The Meaning and End of Religion, 69.
 Some readers have mistakenly attributed the ideas in this paragraph to me.
 As is clear from what precedes and follows, I am here summarizing the ideas of W. C. Smith and Jonathan Z. Smith, and I disagree with them.
 See, e.g., Yong Chen, Confucianism as Religion: Controversies and Consequences (Leiden: Brill, 2013), 84-85.

 &lt;sup>12 Peter Beyer, for one, has written extensively on the "religion/religions" problem in relation to globalization.
-See, most recently, Religions in Global Society (London: Routledge, 2006), especially ch.
-2 and ch.
-5 (the latter focusing on Confucianism and Shinto).
+See, for examle, Religions in Global Society (London: Routledge, 2006), especially chs.
+2 and 5 (the latter focusing on Confucianism and Shinto).

-&lt;sup>13 Robert Ford Campany, "On the Very Idea of Religions (In the Modern West and in Early Medieval China)," History of Religions, 42, no. 4: 287-319.
+&lt;sup>13 Robert Ford Campany, "On the Very Idea of Religions (In the Modern West and in Early Medieval China)," History of Religions, 42:4 (2003), 287-319.